polterguy/magic/README.md

 # Magic for ASP.NET

-Magic is a scaffolding CRUD generator that allows you to create your .Net Core/Angular/Database Web applications by simply clicking a button.
+Magic is a scaffolding CRUD generator for .Net Core that allows you to create your .Net Core/Angular/Database Web applications by simply clicking a button.
 Watch the video below for a demonstration.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=7zNh4Ekd67c">